prabath/ballerina-security/service-service-auth-with-mtls/README.md

-## Securing service to service communication with mTLS and pass end-user info in a custom HTTP header
+## Securing service to service communication with mTLS and pass end-user context in a custom HTTP header

 ![alt text](./setup.png "Service to Service Communication Secured with mTLS")